-The Jail Manager is responsible for ensuring a sufficient supply of emergency paper garments is available at all times to meet unusual demands that may arise (e.g., contaminated inmate clothing, inmates booked without sufficient clothing, inmate clothing held for evidence).
+The Jail Manager is responsible for ensuring a sufficient supply of emergency paper garments is always available to meet unusual demands that may arise (e.g., contaminated inmate clothing, inmates booked without sufficient clothing, inmate clothing held for evidence).
 Inmate clothing taken in exchange for a paper garment will be sealed in a plastic bag and stored with other personal property unless seized as evidence or for other purposes [Title 15 §1260, 1263].